What Is a Thinning Disc?

 Learn about the symptoms and treatment options for a thinning disc.

-In the same way that muscles get smaller and bones get weaker as we age, the soft cushion-like discs that separate the bones of the spine begin to deteriorate.
+In the same way that muscles get smaller and bones get weaker as we age, the soft cushion-like discs that separate the bones of the spine begin to deteriorate and become a thinning disc.
 They begin to lose water content within the gel-like center, and the disc’s tough outer wall can become brittle and weak.

-This combination reduces the disc’s ability to serve as the shock absorber between vertebrae.
-The resulting pressure from the vertebrae above and below can lead to a bulging or herniated disc.
+This combination reduces the disc’s ability to serve as a shock absorber between the vertebrae.
+This can make the disc more susceptible to injury, leading to bulges and herniations.

 What You May Be Feeling